chopdicemince/chopdicemince.github.io/_posts/2018-08-19-markdown-john-gruber.md

 # What is Markdown?
 Who is John Gruber?

 Markdown is a programing language created in or before 2004 by John Gruber.
-The [web page for Markdown by John Gruber](https://daringfireball.net/projects/markdown/) describes Markdown as:
+The [web page of Markdown by John Gruber](https://daringfireball.net/projects/markdown/) describes Markdown as:

 > Markdown is a text-to-HTML conversion tool for web writers.
 Markdown allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML).
 >